 Six Years, Two Suitcases, and Twelve Lessons from a Life on the Road

-Five months later, we’d sold our house, pared down to a tiny storage unit, and hit the road with two suitcases, launching six years of vagabonding across the U.S., South America, and beyond.
-It wasn’t always easy for lots of reasons.
-But it was unforgettable—and the best decision we ever made!
+Five months later, we’d sold our house, downsized to a tiny storage unit, and hit the road—launching six years of vagabonding across the U.S., South America, Mexico, and beyond.

 12 Lessons Learned

-1. Home is not a place—it’s wherever we are, here and now.
+1. Home isn’t a place—it’s wherever we are, right here, right now.

 4. Fear is a doorway.
 Great things wait on the other side.

-5. Gratitude changes everything—for this planet, for each other, for the journey.
+5. Gratitude changes everything.
+For this earth.
+For each other.
+For the journey.

-9. The earth is magical.
-Surprises and synchronicities wait around every corner.
+9. The earth is MAGICAL.
+Surprises and synchronicities wait around every corner, if we’re present enough to notice.

 10. We are resilient.
-We can adjust, flex, and be courageous.
+We can adjust, flex, and be courageous in more ways than our rational minds want us to believe.

-11. Circumstances don’t matter; state of being matters.
-It’s not what’s happening but the narrative you wrap around it that makes all the difference.
+11. Circumstances matter less than state of being.
+It’s not what’s happening, but the story we tell about it, that makes all the difference.

 What was the hardest part?

-Every life has potholes!
-Vagabonding was no different.
-Each new location meant starting over—new routines, new grocery stores, gyms, landlords, neighbors, recycling rules, even new smoke alarms (omg the f*&%$ smoke alarms).
-It took a lot of flexibility and presence, but was worth every frustration.
+It took a lot of flexibility and presence, but it was worth it.
 It taught us even more about trusting the flow and living in the moment.

 Funniest story?